 I welcome the Minister of State, Deputy Catherine Byrne.

-I apologise on behalf of Minister who cannot be here and thank the Senator for raising this matter, as it gives me the opportunity to outline the position regarding staffing in primary schools generally and in Shraheen national school, Foxford, County Mayo, in particular.
+I apologise on behalf of Minister who cannot be here and thank the Senator for raising this matter, as it gives me the opportunity to outline the position on staffing in primary schools generally and Shraheen national school, Foxford, County Mayo in particular.

 Shraheen national school is currently a two-teacher school.
 The enrolment required to retain a second teacher is 17 pupils.
 On 30 September 2017, the school had an enrolment of 15 pupils and was due to have its teaching staff reduced to one in this current September.
 The school submitted an appeal to the March meeting of the primary staffing appeals board.
 In its appeal, the school projected an enrolment of 16 pupils across six class groupings and the school was successful in its appeal.
 The school was advised that the retention of the second teacher was dependent on the school achieving an enrolment of at least 15 pupils across six class groupings on 30 September 2018.
 The primary staffing appeals board operates independently of the Minister and the Department and its decision is final.

 The current enrolment in the school for the 2018-19 school year has been confirmed as 14.
 As the school has not achieved the required enrolment, the second teaching post will be suppressed with effect from Friday, 26 October and the most junior teacher in the school will be redeployed.
 I thank the Senator again for the opportunity to outline this process to the House.
 I have taken some notes on what he said about the fact that since last Friday,15 pupils have been enrolled in the school.
 I will bring it to the attention of the Minister.
 However, as outlined in the reply, the situation may well be out of his hands.
 That said, I will bring it to his attention.